 Audi RS 6 Avant

-25 years of RS, 25 years of high-performance station wagons from Audi: With the new Audi RS 6 Audi Sport is ushering in a new chapter in the history of the high-performance Avant.
+25 years of RS, 25 years of high-performance station wagons from Audi: With the new Audi RS 6, they are ushering in a new chapter in history.

 Even more, power combined with increased efficiency thanks to the mild-hybrid system turn the RS 6 Avant into the perfect companion for any purpose.

 Broad and powerful: the exterior design